lusis/vogeler/README.md

 	rabbitmqctl add_vhost /vogeler
 	rabbitmqctl set_permissions -p /vogeler guest ".*" ".*" ".*"

-Also make sure couchdb is running on the standard port (5984)

 Now you'll need to fire up the server first.
 He creates all the main configuration with the broker and optionally loads some basic views in CouchDB:

 	vogeler-server

 	Vogeler(Server) is starting up

-Currently a few options are working:
+If you want to load the design docs:

+	vogeler-server -l /path/to/design/docs
+	vogeler-server

+Some key options:

 * _--dbname_: The name of the database to created in CouchDB
-* _-l_: Load design docs
+* _-l_: Load design docs.
+Requires a path to the design docs root.
+This is a one-shot operation.
+The process exits afterwards.
-* _--loadpath_: The path to load the design docs.
-By default this will use 'etc/vogeler/\_design' from the directory where vogeler-server is called.
+* _--dbhost_ - a RestKit formatted URI
+* _--qhost_ - The hostname/ip address of the rabbitmq instance
+* _--quser_ - Username for rabbitmq
+* _--qpass_ - Password for rabbitmq

 By default, loading of design docs does not happen.
 This will probably kept this way but for now I'm trying to determine the best way to handle install of design docs/plugins during setup.py (if root - use /etc/vogeler, otherwise install in another location possibly relative to virtualenv?)

 Should you choose to load design docs, the output is similar to this:

-	vogeler-server -l --loadpath $VIRTUAL_ENV/etc/vogeler/_design --dbname=sysrecs2
+	vogeler-server -l $VIRTUAL_ENV/etc/vogeler/_design --dbname=sysrecs2

 	Loading design docs from /home/jvincent/.python-envs/vogeler-dev/etc/vogeler/_design
-	Vogeler(Server) is starting up
+	Design docs loaded

 You should see the design docs in the database 'sysrecs2' under Futon.